lift/framework/README.md

 ### ScalaDocs

-The ScalaDocs for each release of Lift, in additional to the actual JARs, are available on ScalaTools.
+The ScalaDocs for each release of Lift, in additional to the actual JARs, are available on the Liftweb.net site.
 You can access the source code–based documentation for releases via the site's homepage or by navigating directly to the URL for the specific release.
-For instance, the Lift 2.4 release can be accessed at [http://scala-tools.org/mvnsites/liftweb-2.4/](http://scala-tools.org/mvnsites/liftweb-2.4/).
+For instance, the Lift 2.5 release can be accessed at [http://liftweb.net/api/25/api/](http://liftweb.net/api/25/api/).

 ### Cookbook